Your Mobile Application Is Your Business. Is It Really Secure?

 Gap 5: Transaction Payloads Are Trusted by Default

-Encryption protects the channel, not the content.
+Encryption protects the channel - not the content.
 A tampered payload inside an encrypted channel is still a tampered payload.
-Most architectures do not independently verify that what the backend received is identical to what the user actually initiated.

-The regulatory dimension is also tightening.
-India's RBI has issued increasingly specific mobile banking security guidelines.
-SEBI has requirements for capital market applications.
-IRDAI has expectations for insurance platforms.
-Europe's PSD2 demands strong customer authentication and transaction integrity.
-A fragmented, assumption-based security architecture is becoming an increasingly difficult position to defend before regulators.
+Regulation is tightening fast.
+RBI mobile banking guidelines.
+SEBI requirements for capital market apps.
+IRDAI expectations for insurance platforms.
+Europe's PSD2.
+A fragmented, assumption-based architecture is increasingly indefensible before regulators.

 Security is not just a cost centre.
 For mobile-first businesses, it is the foundation on which customer trust - and competitive advantage - is built.